5 Simple Ways to Save Money and Reduce Food Waste

 3. Cook and Eat Leftovers

-Quite a lot of food waste derives from leftovers.
+Quite a lot of food and money waste derives from leftovers going uneaten.
 Reduce food waste in your household by making good use of all of your leftovers.
-Leftovers are nutritious and delicious, and you can use them in a wide range of exciting and delicious recipes.
+Leftovers are nutritious and delicious, and you can re-use them in a wide range of exciting and delicious recipes.

 4. Use Frozen Foods

-The best green solution – eat local fresh in season produce, eat frozen for out of season or non-local produce and recycle the packaging, if possible.
-Don’t forget to read the frozen food labels carefully to avoid packages with hidden salts, sugars, unpronounceable additives and preservatives.
+The best green (and cheap) solution – eat local fresh in-season produce, eat frozen for out-of-season or non-local produce and recycle the packaging, if possible.
+Don’t forget to read the frozen food labels carefully to avoid packages with hidden salts, sugars, unpronounceable additives, and preservatives.

 5. Compost Food Waste At Home or Get a Chicken Coop

-- Book once a week a personal cook to prepare healthy meals
+- Book an in-home personal chef once a week to prepare healthy meals

 - Invest in your own garden and/or chicken coop

-- Nail polish, pedicure and hair done more often
+- Get a manicure, pedicure, or your hair done more often

-The list is very long, share in the comments what will you do with the extra money saved from being thrown away.
+Share in the comments what you will do with the extra money saved from being thrown away.